“I found a part of myself that, until that moment, I did not know existed.” ~ Kia Miller

-It is a celebration of Kundalini Yoga as taught by Yogi Bhajan!
+It is a celebration of Kundalini Yoga!
 It is a coming together of a community of teachers and practitioners whose lives have been positively impacted by the teachings.

 What is it about Sat Nam Fest that makes it a transformative experience?

 Creation of safe space.
 Practice of kundalini yoga.
 Group sadhana.
 Elevated conversations.
 Reflections of people on the path who are thriving in their life.
 Guidance from elders.

 A true transformation of consciousness is possible when we embrace this path holistically.
 Kundalini Yoga shares the science of living, of transforming darkness into light.
 May we all continue to grow and to prosper, may we all face the shadow and darkness of the world with an open heart and mind.
 We are the lighthouses!
 We are the light!